 Corporate Training 101: The Basics

-Have you ever heard the famous Benjamin Franklin quote that “An investment in knowledge pays the best interest”?
-He definitely got it spot on.
-Many organizations support this idea today and consider corporate training an essential part of a company's investment and growth strategy.
+Have you heard the Benjamin Franklin quote that “An investment in knowledge pays the best interest”?
+Many organizations support this idea today and consider corporate training to be an essential part of a company's investment and growth strategy.

 What Is Corporate Training?